shane-kercheval/flask-postgresql-template/readme.txt

 NOTE: development was done on OS X, there may be different installations/etc. on other systems

 - download source, put in whatever git repository you set up
+    - you may need to change
+        - runtime.txt
+        - Procfile.txt

 - install http://postgresapp.com (OS X)
 - run "export PATH=$PATH:/Applications/Postgres.app/Contents/Versions/latest/bin"